rand-asswad/WCA1-docs/parts/3_WCA1.md

 [@ermentrout1979;@bressloff2002a;@loebel2007;@rankin2015;@zulfiqar2019;@boscain2017;@bertalmio2018].

-The WC equations have the advantage of being flexible as they can be applied independently of the underlying geometric structure, which is only encoded inthe kernel of the integral term.
+The WC equations have the advantage of being flexible as they can be applied independently of the underlying geometric structure, which is only encoded in the kernel of the integral term.
 They allow as well for a natural implementation of delay terms in the interactions and can be easily tuned via few parameters with clear effect on the results.